opensumi/docs/docs/develop/basic-design/core-idea.en.md

 ## Module

 OpenSumi's offerings are NPM packages from different modules.
 Each package is a **module** and deals with different functions.
 Modules are generally composed of several parts: frontend, backend, public code and type.
-The following is a common module structure:
+The following code is a common module structure:

 ```bash
 .